xoxzo/blog.xoxzo.com/content/The Way We Work/oka-team-camp-2019-en.md

 We try to make it a point to visit significant local historical sites, or getting involved in some sort of cultural activity with the locals where we have team camps.
-We believe that interacting with different people, cultures and understanding history allows us to better emphatize with our customers and how they will use our products.
+We believe that interacting with different people, cultures and understanding history allows us to better empathize with our customers and how they will use our products.

 The view from Shurijo Castle was also breathtaking.
 ![View from Syuri Castle]({filename}/images/oka-teamcamp-2019/IMAG2930-shisa-EFFECTS.jpg)